Portfolio optimisation with options: Results

 \subsection{Call option portfolios}

-We first concentrate on $10\%$ OTM Calls between May~2017 and May~2021.
-We expect the risk to decrease as we increase the risk aversion parameter~$\alpha$, with high dependence being more penalised and weights more evenly distributed between sectors and stocks.
-To test this we run backtests on $\alpha = 0,5,10$, and observe the distributions of weights.
+We first concentrate on portfolios consisting of $5\%$ and $10\%$ OTM Calls.
+We expect to reduce the risk as we increase the risk aversion parameter~$\alpha$, with high dependence being more penalised and weights more evenly distributed between sectors and stocks.
+To test this we run backtests on $\alpha \in\{0, 10\}$ and observe the behaviour of the optimal portfolio weights over time.
 We first study the effect of the dependency matrix on the optimal distribution of the weights.
-When $\alpha = 0$, the optimisation problem~\eqref{eq:minModif} is simply maximising expected returns, without taking into account dependencies between the options.
-In this case the portfolio consists almost exclusively of Tech stocks as in Figure~\ref{fig:Call10}, not surprising since these stocks have performed very well over the last decade.
-As we increase~$\alpha$, the portfolio penalises dependence and diversifies into less dependent Call options, but with high payout probabilities.
-This is well captured in Figure~\ref{fig:Call10}, where $\alpha=10$ creates a more balanced portfolio.
+When $\alpha = 0$, the optimisation problem~\eqref{eq:minModif} is merely maximising expected returns, without taking into account dependencies between the options.
+In this case the portfolio composition is rather static, as we observe in most cases only two symbols rebalancing the same month in Figure~\ref{fig:CallWeightsAlpha0}.
+In particular, the $10\%$ Call optimal weights are almost constant over the whole backtest horizon.
+The historically top performing stocks are given the maximum amount of capital while the rest are given minimal allocation.
+As we increase~$\alpha$, the optimisation penalises dependence and low payout probabilities such that the portfolio diversifies into presumably less dependent Call options.
+This is well captured in Figure~\ref{fig:CallWeightsAlpha10} where $\alpha=10$ creates a more dynamic portfolio.
+When computing dependency coefficients, there are few instances where the denominator~$1-u_j$ is null and the coefficients diverge $\Lambda_{ij} = +\infty$.
+This occurs when a stock has never seen a~$10\%$ or more rise in value in a single month during the $8$-year rolling sampling window, so that such return is close to the 100th percentile of the distribution.
+One solution is to set a maximum for the percentiles~$u_i$ and~$u_j$, or the dependency coefficient themselves.

-In Figure~\ref{fig:CallDynamic}, we analyse the behaviour of the optimal portfolios over time.
-At the beginning and the end of the training set, all the weights go to the same value.
-This occurs since during the $8$-year rolling sampling window, one of the stocks has never seen a $10\%$ or more rise in value in a single month, so that the probability of such an event happening is null, when computed with the empirical cdf.
-In that case, since some of the denominators in the coefficients ~$\Lambda_{ij}$ are null, we set them all to the equally weighted scheme.
 We leave refinements of this issue to further investigations.